 Everyone likes to tell their story because our define and shape us.
-My story meets at the intersection of Breaking Bad and Edgar Degas and helps explain why I understand the importance of diversity, inclusion, culture, and language.
+My story begins in New Mexico, the enchanting state of my childhood.
+There the confluence of art, culture, cuisine and language was well expressed to me through the works of Edgar Degas, Fridah Kahlo, and Edward Curtis and helps explain why I understand the importance of diversity, inclusion, culture, and language.

 Like all of us, over the years my experiences have molded and shaped my life, my interests, and my work like a sculptor who takes years to complete a sculpture.
 Edgar Degas spent nearly his entire career as an almost blind painter and sculptor, crafting his mostly small sculptures in his studio at eye level.
 His sculptures began as rough, lumpy, wiry, and rather unrefined shapes.
 Despite this roughness and imperfection, Degas’ sculptures became beautiful representations of the way a form moves through space, imperfectly and yet gracefully.
 My life and my professional story are a bit like Degas’ sculptures.
 Not always smooth.
 Beautifully imperfect.
 Often fluid.
 In a state of motion and movement.
 In fact, while my interests and passions have never changed, the path to realizing them has been rough and unrefined compared to some who have plotted a traditional career course.
 However, there have always been strong cultural wires that have served as the foundation of that evolving sculpture.